KingSora/OverlayScrollbars/packages/overlayscrollbars/README.md

 <script type="text/javascript" src="path/to/overlayscrollbars.browser.es.js" defer></script>
 ```

-You can then use the global variable `OverlayScrollbarsGlobal` to access the api similar to how you can do it in nodejs / modules:
+Use the global variable `OverlayScrollbarsGlobal` to access the api similar to how you can do it in nodejs / modules:
 ```js
 var {
   OverlayScrollbars,